ishitatalwar/Task-Flow-/README.md

 Open the index.html file in your visual stdio cde to start using the application.

+## Usage
-1.Add tasks with a simple click.
+1. Add tasks with a simple click.
-2.Mark tasks s completed by clicking on the checkbox.
+2. Mark tasks s completed by clicking on the checkbox.
-3.Delete tasks by clicking on the cross icon.
+3. Delete tasks by clicking on the cross icon.

-License
+## License
 Distributed under the MIT License.
 See LICENSE for more information.